joshi98kishan/The-Blind-Assist/README.md

 (We will share the dataset after the completion of the project.)

 We are using keras, tensorflow, fastai and pytorch libraries, to leverage the power of all.
-And, we have achieved 99% accuracy on ResNet50 and 90% accuracy on MobileNetV2 model.
+Currently, we have achieved 99% accuracy on ResNet50 and 90% accuracy on MobileNetV2 model (DATE : 12/9/2019).

 We are using MobileNet model because it runs efficiently and fast on mobile phones.